prakharjadaun/100-CPP-Programs-Practice/README.md

 83. Exception Handling : Basics of Exception handling.
 84. Exception Handling : Example of Unhandled Exception.
 85. Exception Handling : How an exception can be thrown out of try block?
+86. Exception Handling : How to handle an exception locally?
+87. Exception Handling : What if no exception is generated or thrown?
+88. Exception Handling : Catching Class Types